-IMPLEMENTATION OF NEW BUSINESS STRATEGY.
+Implementation of New Business Strategy.
 During the third quarter of 1996, management began implementing a new business strategy in response to the Company's declining performance.
 See "Business--Strategy."
-Management believes this new business strategy may result in lower volumes as a result of selectively repricing or discontinuing business with existing accounts which perform below Company expectations.
-However, management also believes that such measures along with other cost reduction programs will improve the Company's overall profitability.
+Management expects this new business strategy will likely result in lower volumes as a result of repricing or discontinuing business with certain existing accounts not meeting Company profitability targets.
+However, management also believes that such measures will improve the Company's overall profitability.
+The substantial benefits of this strategic change are not expected until the latter half of 1998.
 The Company's future results and financial condition are dependent on the successful implementation of this new business strategy.
-While the Company believes that this strategy will enable it to improve its financial results, there can be no assurance that this new strategy will be successful, that the anticipated benefits of this new strategy will be realized, that management will be able to implement such strategy on a timely basis, that the Company will return to profitability levels experienced prior to 1995 or that losses will not continue in the future.
+While the Company believes that this strategy will enable it to improve its financial results, there can be no assurance that this new strategy will be successful, that the anticipated benefits of this new strategy on a timely basis, that the Company will return to profitability levels experienced prior to 1995 or that losses will not continue in the future.

-RECENT OPERATING LOSSES.
-Following the Merger, the Company experienced a loss in 1995 and 1996.
-While such losses are largely attributable to costs incurred in connection with the Merger, the related restructuring described below and the Settlement Charge, there can be no assurance that losses will not continue in the future.
+Recent Operating Losses.
+Following the Merger, the Company experienced a loss in 1995 and a loss in the nine months ended September 30, 1996.
+While such losses are largely attributable to costs incurred in connection with the Merger, the related restructuring described below and the Settlement Payment, there can be no assurance that losses will not continue in the future.
 See "Selected Consolidated Financial Data" and "Management's Discussion and Analysis of Financial Condition and Result of Operations."
-As a result, the Company had an accumulated deficit of \$0.6 million and \$154.1 million as of December 31, 1995 and December 31, 1996, respectively.
+As a result, the Company had an accumulated deficit of \$0.6 million and \$155.3 million as of December 31, 1995 and September 30, 1996, respectively.
+As a result of the Settlement Charge, the Company recorded a significant loss in 1996.

-RECENT RESTRUCTURING.
+Recent Restructuring.
 In connection with the Merger, the Company recorded a second quarter pre-tax special charge of \$65.0 million in 1995 and \$23.0 million in 1996 relating to the restructuring and integration of its operations following the Merger.
 In addition, in the second quarter of 1995, the Company had an extraordinary loss of \$8.3 million, net of taxes, related to early extinguishment of debt in connection with the Merger.
-While the Company believes that these charges should be sufficient to cover all expenses associated with the Merger and related restructuring, in the event such costs are higher than anticipated, or additional restructuring charges are taken, either in connection with the Merger or otherwise, this could have a material adverse effect on the Company's results of operations or financial condition.
+While the Company believes that these charges should be sufficient to cover all expenses associated with the Merger and related restructuring, in the event such costs are higher than anticipated, or additional restructuring charges are taken, either in connection with the Merger or otherwise, this could have a material adverse effect on the Company's results of operations and financial condition.